gitlabhq/omnibus-gitlab/doc/settings/smtp.md

 ### Email not sent

-{{< alert type="warning" >}}
+> [!warning]

-Any command that changes data directly could be damaging if not run correctly, or under the right conditions.
+> Any command that changes data directly could be damaging if not run correctly, or under the right conditions.
 We highly recommend running them in a test environment with a backup of the instance ready to be restored, just in case.

-{{< /alert >}}

 If you have correctly configured an email server, but email is not sent: